 The Turnbull government wants to use money meant for clean energy to fund new coal power.
 That means your money could soon be financing risky, dirty and expensive coal.

-The Federal Energy Minister Josh Frydenberg has flagged changing the rules of the Clean Energy Finance Corporation (CEFC) so it can finance coal power, the most expensive and polluting form of new energy generation.
-Now, the CEFC has received a funding request for $1.2 billion for a coal-fired power plant from an unidentified company.
+The Federal Energy Minister Josh Frydenberg has announced that the Turnbull Government will introduce legislation to change the rules of the Clean Energy Finance Corporation (CEFC) so it can finance so-called "clean coal", the most expensive and polluting form of new energy generation.

 The CEFC is Australia's 'clean energy bank.'
 It gives loans to commercially viable renewable energy projects and, on average, makes a healthy return of 6% on investment for the taxpayer.
 The CEFC does not currently invest in coal because it is not clean enough and it is not profitable enough.